OpenGL Interface Implementation

 See OpenGL Interface for details on the publically-visible modules.

-See ctypes Wrapper Generation for details on some of these modules are
+See ctypes Wrapper Generation for details on some of these modules are generated.

 Most functions link to libGL.so (Linux), opengl32.dll (Windows) or